 Figure 5.
 Regionally averaged temperature time series (rows) for four example ESMs (columns).
-The regions are from top to bottom: global land, Central Europe (CEU), and Southern South America (SSA).
-In each panel, 1 emulation (EMU) is highlighted in dark grey and 49 other emulations are shown in light grey.
+The regions are (from top to bottom) global land, Central Europe (CEU), and Southeastern South America (SSA).
+In each panel, one emulation (EMU) is highlighted in dark gray and 49 other emulations are shown in light gray.
 Additionally, all available ESM test runs are plotted in color.

 Figure 6.
-Time series of 50 emulations (EMUs) from the CESM1(CAM5) emulator (light grey) overlaid with runs from the three other example ESMs for three regions from left to right: global land, CEU, and SSA.
+Time series of 50 emulations (EMUs) from the CESM1(CAM5) emulator (light gray) overlaid with runs from the three other example ESMs for three regions: global land (a), CEU (b), and SSA (c).